eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [ ] Final pass on javadoc and comments.
 - [ ] Final pass on cleaning up code and printlns.
 - [ ] Get everything working again in AWS.
-- [ ] Continue converting jsps to new layouts.
+- [x] Continue converting jsps to new layouts.
-- [ ] Create the landing page for the site.
+- [x] Create the landing page for the site (minus picture).
+- [ ] Find a main picture, edit, and add it to homepage
 - [ ] Implement/finalize suggested changes from Paula and from peer.

 ### Week 15
 - [ ] Continue to refine layout, CSS and HTML.
+- [ ] Breakup classes into more methods.
 - [ ] Finalize project and prep for demonstrations.
 - [ ] Add project to AWS final time.

-### Stretch Goals
-- [ ] Refined way to search through recipes.
-- [ ] Add tags to a tags table
-- [ ] Associate tags with recipes via junction table.
-- [ ] Search for recipes by tags
-- [ ] Implement icons and images.
+- [ ] Work through the list of bugs and issues below.
-- [ ] Add a ratings option to the recipes.
+- [ ] Finalize on all the design documents and update.
-- [ ] Allow user to add recipe pictures.

-### Outstanding Bugs/Tasks
+## Outstanding Bugs/Refinements
 - [ ] Fix editRecipe dropdown to show current cookbook on arrival.
 - [ ] Add ability to add picture on addCookbookManually.
 - [ ] Add back buttons to many of the pages.